 Dale Farm Eviction: Legal lessons for landowners

-With the eviction at Dale Farm in the news, it would be timely to remind landowners of the legal position regarding trespassers entering land what steps can be taken to remove them.
+Following the eviction of travellers at Dale Farm we look at the legal position regarding trespassers entering farmland and what steps can be taken to remove them.

 Prevention

-Obviously prevention is better than cure.
+Prevention is always better than cure.
 It is advisable to secure land which may be vulnerable to attack now in order to prevent people from gaining access.

-If anyone does move in to occupy the land, you should act quickly to have them removed, before eviction costs escalate and lost revenue from the land mounts.
+If anyone does occupy your land then you should act quickly to have them removed, before eviction costs escalate and lost revenue from the farmland mounts.

 Removal option one – Writ of Possession